-Today was the first day of school.This felt like both the shortest and the longest summer in recent memory, and I had mixed feelings as I dropped the kids off at school this morning.
+Today was the first day of school.This was simultaneously the shortest and the longest summer in recent memory, so I had mixed feelings as I dropped the kids off at school this morning.
 On the one hand, I would have liked to have another couple weeks to spend with Ryan and James.
 There were a lot of things we'd planned to do this summer that didn't happen.
 I feel bad about that, but at the same time, I am really glad this long, hot, sad summer is finally over.

 As is often the case, I chose Santana to be my therapist.